unyt-org/uix/docs/manual/02 Cross-Realm Imports.md

 console.log(await getData()); // [1,2,3]
 ```

 > [!WARNING]
 > Because network requests are asynchronous, imported functions always return a `Promise` that must be awaited.
 > For the same reason, all value updates are propagated asynchronously between endpoints.

+> [!WARNING]
+> The following values have limitations when they are imported as backend exports from the frontend:
+> * Classes
+>   * Class definitions should always be put in `common` module if the class is used both on the backend and frontend.
+>   * static class fields can still be accessed on a class imported from the backend
+> * Symbols exported from a backend module cannot be imported in a frontend module

 ## Common Modules